 | β-cell protection | Sustained insulin production |

 Your physician will determine eligibility based on your complete health intake.
-The following profiles are commonly associated with Semaglutide / Tirzepatide protocol candidates in clinical practice:
+The following profiles are commonly associated with Semaglutide protocol candidates in clinical practice:

 Weight Management